IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 When the contents of the link type can contain an IPv4 or IPv6 header, then the octets between the beginning of the link type and the IP header needs to be clearly specified.

-Specifications that are not publicly available, but which may be obtained via liaison agreements (such as to ITU-T,  drafts, IEEE, etc.) are acceptable particularly if the specification document will be public eventually.
+Registrations for specifications that are not publicly available are acceptable.
-This includes specifications that might be subject to a security classification for which no public document will ever be made.
+This includes specifications obtained via liaison agreements (such as to ITU-T, drafts, IEEE, etc.), those that may eventually be made public, or those for which no public document will be available.

 The minimal requirement is to provide a contact for that link type.

 For other documents, the Designated Expert will need use their judgement, or consult the OPSAWG or an Area Director.